YOU know that glare? That glare you get from patrons when you walk into an unfamiliar pub? Is there a more uncomfortable feeling?

-Yes.
-When you walk into an almost empty bar, order your beer and take a seat – presumably where an old ‘regular’ parks his bum at the same time every day.
+Yes, there is a more uneasy feeling; that feeling when you walk into an almost empty bar, order your beer and take a seat – presumably where an old ‘regular’ parks his bum at the same time every day.

 I got that glare from an old bloke who shuffled his way into the bar of the Villawood Hotel in Sydney’s west, his eyes firmly set on me from across the room, as he ordered his beer.